Angular dependence, blackness and polarization effects in integral conversion electron M\"ossbauer spectroscopy

-In the following, concerning nuclear resonance we will follow the theoretical considerations and formalism used in \cite{DeakPRB96}.
+In the following, concerning nuclear resonance we will follow the theoretical considerations used in \Refonlinecite{DeakPRB96}.
 Here the case of a single, homogeneous layer will be considered.
 Generalization for multilayers is straightforward (see Appendix~\ref{app:CemsMultiLayer}).

 The number of detected electrons created by a photon beam of energy \(E\) may be written as: